03: GIS

 • to ask more complex questions.

-• Identify areas with a lot of streets with high rates of poverty AND low rates of healthy vegetation.
+• Identify areas with high rates of poverty AND low rates of healthy vegetation.

 • That's the promise of GIS.